Getting Started With Renderer

 Coordinate transformation conventions

 Rendering requires transformations between several different coordinate frames: world space, view/camera space, NDC space and screen space.
 At each step it is important to know where the camera is located, how the +X, +Y, +Z axes are aligned and the possible range of values.
 The following figure outlines the conventions used PyTorch3D.

-For example, given a teapot mesh, the world coordinate frame, camera coordiante frame and image are show in the figure below.
+For example, given a teapot mesh, the world coordinate frame, camera coordinate frame and image are shown in the figure below.
 Note that the world and camera coordinate frames have the +z direction pointing in to the page.